giampaolo/psutil/docs/faq.rst

 :field:`shared` counts resident memory that *could* be shared, meaning file-backed pages and shmem, no matter if other processes map it or not.
-This is what ``top`` shows in the SHR column. :meth:`Process.memory_footprint`'s :field:`shared` only counts pages that are mapped by more than one process and is exact, since it walks the page tables instead of reading a counter (slower).
+This is what ``top`` shows in the SHR column. :meth:`Process.memory_footprint`'s :field:`shared` only counts pages that are mapped more than once.
+That usually means "mapped by another process", but multiple mappings by the same process also count.
+It reads the page tables instead of a counter, so it's exact in that regard, but slower.

 .. _faq_memory_swap: